26 Jan Opening Our Eyes To Ocular Melanoma

 NOTE – February 15, 2018:

 Save Your Skin Foundation is looking to improve and increase support of Canadians experiencing diagnosis of primary and/or metastatic ocular melanoma.
 To this end, we have created a survey to be shared across Canada, hoping to reach as many as possible.
 This survey should take 5-10 minutes to complete.
 We appreciate your taking a moment to share this survey with any ocular melanoma patient you may know.
-This survey will be open until April 30, 2018.

 Please click this link to take the survey: Save Your Skin Foundation Patient Survey – Understanding Ocular Melanoma in Canada